 When should I take a pregnancy test?

-Many services recommend testing from your first missed period, or at least 21 days after sex if your period date is uncertain.
+Many services recommend testing from your first missed period, or at least 21 days after intercourse if your period date is uncertain.
 The calculator also shows a first accurate test day based on your inputs.

 This content is educational and not a substitute for professional medical advice.